YB-BigSwan/air_quality/README.md

 # Air Quality and Control

-This project started as a hobby project during Summer 2024 with the goal of helping my cat with breating issues.
+This project started as a hobby project during Summer 2024 with the goal of helping my cat with breathing issues.
 It continued in the Autumn as a project for the IoT Experimental Project course lead by **Heikki Hietala**.

 Furthermore this project is made up of 4 parts which you can find in their respective repositories: